-The fonts used in the PDF must have a minimum size of 12 points.
-As a way of helping the Proposal Handling Team check that this restriction has been adhered to, the OT will now issue a warning if >15 per cent of the text is smaller than 12 points.
+The fonts used in the PDFs must have a minimum size of 12 points.
+The OT will now issue an error if >15 per cent of the text is smaller than 12 points - this was only a warning in Cycle 7.
+Be aware that an image cropped from another PDF may contain text that lay outside of the cropped area, even though this is not displayed.